Sevast-st/bega_mon/README.md

     # RPC URL for the source chain (e.g., Ethereum Sepolia testnet)
     SOURCE_CHAIN_RPC_URL="https://rpc.sepolia.org"

-    # Address of the bridge contract to monitor
+    # Address of the example bridge contract to monitor
     BRIDGE_CONTRACT_ADDRESS="0xc5a61774B7a238B213133A52373079015A75438A"

     # The API endpoint of the destination chain's relayer service.
-    # Use a service like webhook.site to generate an endpoint and view the dispatched payloads.
+    # Use a service like webhook.site to generate a test endpoint and view the dispatched payloads.
     DESTINATION_API_ENDPOINT="https://webhook.site/your-unique-endpoint"
     ```

 4.  **Add Contract ABI:**
-    The script needs the contract's Application Binary Interface (ABI) to correctly interpret and decode event data.
-Create a file named `abi.json` in the root directory containing the ABI for the event you are monitoring.
-For a `TokensLocked` event, it would look something like this:
+    The script needs the contract's Application Binary Interface (ABI) to decode event data.
+Create a file named `abi.json` in the root directory.
+For a `TokensLocked` event, the ABI would contain an entry like this:

     ```json
     [